top of page

 👉 If you want to see what a clear, structured container can look like in practice, I’ve shared my own Session Guidelines for clients here — feel free to adapt them to your own work.

-2. Undercharging
+2. Undercharging or Undervaluing

 Many practitioners undervalue their work (especially the real relational labour involved) because they’ve never been taught how to price in a way that honours both client access and practitioner sustainability, or because they base their rates on market trends, agency guidelines, or what others in their niche are charging.

 But pricing isn’t just about income.
 It’s about value, containment, and sustainability.
-A well-calibrated rate creates a boundary around the work — protecting both the space and your capacity to hold it.
+A well-calibrated rate creates a boundary around the work, protecting both the space and your capacity to hold it.
 It also reflects your training, supervision, ongoing development, and the depth you bring.
 Not just industry norms.

-3. Lack of Supervision
+3. Lack of Supervision or Coaching

 Both are needed.

-Therapy helps you meet yourself.
-Supervision and consultation helps you meet the work.
+• Supervision and consultation help you meet the work.

-4. Avoidance of Inner Work
+4. Avoidance of Unmet Inner Work

-Even seasoned coaches can unconsciously avoid deeper emotional material, especially when it evokes fear, grief, shame, or overwhelm.
+Even seasoned therapists can unconsciously avoid deeper emotional material, especially when it evokes fear, grief, shame, or overwhelm.
 But left unprocessed, it doesn’t disappear.
 It seeps into the work — through transference, projection, or subtle forms of caretaking.
 This is often when things start to feel stuck.
 Practitioners may blame client stagnation, but just as often, the avoidance is mutual.

 This work asks us to meet our clients not as projects, but as equals.
 Sometimes, they’re braver than we are.

 One area often missing is trauma.
-Many coaches avoid it entirely, assuming it’s outside their scope.
+Many therapists and coaches avoid it entirely, assuming it’s outside their scope.
 But if you work with humans, you’re going to encounter trauma — directly or indirectly.
 Being trauma-informed isn’t a label.
 It’s a skillset.
 And without real training, it’s easy to miss, misread, or mishandle the deeper patterns shaping a client’s experience.

-6. Shifting Away from 1:1 Work
+6. Drifting Away from Client Work

-As the emotional weight of client work builds — or when clients become scarce — many coaches begin to drift away from 1:1 work.
+As the emotional weight of client work builds — or when clients become scarce — many practitioners begin to drift away from 1:1 work.
 Not necessarily because they want to scale, but because the work no longer feels sustainable.

 Instead of resourcing themselves through supervision, professional development, or stronger structure, they pivot prematurely into group offerings, courses, free content, or speaking gigs.
 Others burn out completely.
 But this isn’t always scaling.
 Sometimes, it’s a response to overwhelm — or desperation.